2021 Plant Talk 6 Temperate Wild Food Plants

 Fruits and nuts were mentioned in the literature throughout.
 Barberries (Berberis spp.) and (Viburnum spp.) are notable exceptions that are not mentioned possibly due to their somewhat sour and slightly bitter nature.
 However, numerous species (though not all) of both genera are said to be edible (François Couplan, 1998).
 Fruits and nuts also offer the most return on investment of time and energy.
 Nonetheless, greens are an important source of vitamins and minerals.
 When greens are mentioned they are often associated with their anti-scurvy properties due to the presence of vitamin C and medicinal value.

 Throughout the contemporary literature references are made to plant use that is potentially harmful (Kavasch, 2005; Lovelock, 1973; Nordhaus, 2006; Sharpe, 1973).
-The skill and ability of Native Americans and settlers at preparing dangerous foods and making them fit to eat is admirable.
+The skill and ability of first nations Indigenous and settlers at preparing dangerous foods and making them fit to eat is admirable.
 Aspiring foragers are well advised to remember that people who are sometimes considered primitive had skills that should not be taken for granted.
 Many foods were also not known in the past to contain the harmful chemicals that have now been identified (Cozzo, 1999; Gillespie, 1959).
-Wild Ginger (Asarum canadense) is an example of a traditionally harvested plant that contains the toxic Aristolochic acid and is also sometimes mistaken for look-alike species of Little brown Jugs (Hexastylis spp.), of which some are very rare (Jones, Jones, & English, 2014; Murrell, 2007; Padgett, 2004).
-Some species of Asarum are rare in their own right as well (Kelly, 2001; Sinn, 2015; Sinn, Kelly, & Freudenstein, 2015; Vandervort-Sneed, 2008).
+Wild Ginger (Asarum canadense) is an example of a traditionally harvested plant that contains the toxic Aristolochic acid and is also sometimes mistaken for look-alike species of Little brown Jugs (Hexastylis spp.).
+Some species of the latter are very rare (Jones et al., 2014; Murrell, 2007; Padgett, 2004).
+Some species of Asarum are rare in their own right as well (Kelly, 2001; Sinn, 2015; Sinn et al., 2015; Vandervort-Sneed, 2008).

 Dock/Knotweed (Polygonaceae) Pg 75